Seia-Soto/v-ohys/README.md

 # Installation

-This module is not available from vpm, so you need to clone this repository instead: `git clone https://github.com/Seia-Soto/v-ohys`
+This module is not available from vpm, so you need to clone this repository instead: `git clone https://github.com/Seia-Soto/v-ohys ohys_api`

 # Usage